 This trip is for experimented travellers, who will drive long hours to get off the beaten path, to discover authentic traditions and villages.

-How do you start planning a heritage trip in Romania?
+How do you start planning a heritage trip through Romania?

 I am sharing this awesome heritage trip in Romania insights after being part of an amazing group of Instagrammers and bloggers who decided to be part of this Heritage Event.
 This trip was part of a series of trips and events meant to bring these heritage stories and places to the digital world using digital storytellers, like myself.

 Therefore, I hope you bring your own bunch of fun friends along, as some areas have no network service and you cannot play all those road trip car games on your own.